 Most often, manufacturers use mechanical presses to form, shear, impact, extrude, punch or assemble metal materials.
 To do so, they attach dies and/or tools to the rams and/or slides and then apply force from any number of angles until the metal deforms.

 Benefits of Mechanical Presses

 Mechanical presses offer many benefits.
 First, with them, manufacturers can get highly accurate and repeatable results.
-Also, mechanical are a good bit faster than hydraulic presses, and therefore produce the highest production rates.
+Also, mechanical presses are a good bit faster than hydraulic presses, producing the highest production rates.
 However, they do not press with equal force.
 Also, while they are not as versatile as hydraulic presses, they can vary their function using special slide motions.
 Another advantage of mechanical presses is the fact that they are easy to assemble and operate.
 Furthermore, they have low set-up costs.